 Alternatively, you can email firstname.lastname@example.org or contact us by telephone on 01642 527521 between 9am - 4pm, Monday to Friday.
 You can also contact us via post by writing to Information Governance Team, Information and Improvement, Stockton-on-Tees Borough Council, Municipal Buildings, Church Road, Stockton-on-Tees, TS18 1LD.

 For more information about the process for submitting positive feedback, comments or complaints, view our customer feedback and complaints policy.

 Complaints about Adult Services

 If you want to complain about a service provided by Adult Services it may be dealt with under the Adults Statutory Complaints process.
 Your complaint will be reviewed to understand which process is appropriate.
-Further details about the services we provide to Adults within the borough can be found on our Adult Social Care pages.

 Complaints about a contractor of a service